TheAliAbbasi/example_dockerfiles/go/README.md

 # Go

-The `alpine` directory contains a Dockerfile that is optimized to reduce the image size.
-Any value that's has `..._HERE` needs to be updated.
+The go Dockerfile is based on alpine to reduce its image size.
+To use the Dockerfile you will have to replace the `ENV` variables at the top with the correct values for your application.